 As seen from the table here, there is no principled distinction between words, phrases, and even rules: a lexical entry is more word-like to the extent that it is fully specified, and more rule-like to the extent that it can also have variables that have to be filled by other items in the sentence.
-In addition, one tenant the CxG important of is that language-specific generalizations across constructions are captured via inheritance reflecting commonalities or differences constructions.
-In what follows, we will see how this notion of inheritance hierarchy of constructions plays an important role in capturing the fact that the TRANSITIVE INTO construction inherits properties from its supertypes.
+In addition, one important tenant of the CxG is that language-specific generalizations across constructions are captured via inheritance networks. reflecting commonalities differences or among constructions.
+In what follows, we will see how this notion of inheritance hierarchy of constructions plays an important role in capturing the fact that the TRANSITIVE INTO -ING construction inherits properties from its supertypes.

-Together with the grammatical philosophy, in particular, developing Rudanko's (2005) and Goldberg's (2006) analyses, we assume that the TRANSITIVE INTO - ING construction is a subtype of constructions such as ditransitive argument structure, caused-motion construction, and resultative construction, each of which has the following constructional properties:
+Together with the grammatical philosophy, in particular, developing Rudanko's (2005) and Goldberg's (2006) analyses, we assume that the TRANSITIVE INTO -ING construction is a subtype of constructions such as ditransitive argument structure, caused-motion construction, and resultative construction, each of which has the following constructional properties: